 Kirk and Deby Dearman

-While touring Europe, their song, "We Bring the Sacrifice of Praise," was being translated into every major language and sung in churches worldwide.
+While living and touring in Europe, their song, "We Bring the Sacrifice of Praise" was being translated into every major language and sung in churches worldwide.
 The song became the #1 song sung in churches in America and ranked in the Top Ten for ten straight years on the charts of CCLI (Christian Copyright Licensing, International.)

 Back to the States

-After returning to the States in 1991, Kirk and Deby settled in Nashville, TN, where they were signed as worship writers with Star Song Records after recording their first worship project in England.
+In 1991 Kirk and Deby resettled in Nashville, TN, where they were signed as worship writers with Star Song Records, after recording their first worship project in England.
 They continued to write and have their songs published and recorded by Maranatha!
-Music, Integrity Music and Word Records.
+Music, Integrity Music, Word Records and many others.

 Come to the Quiet

-ll across the U.S. Their style of soothing, reverential music was birthed through their years of writing music 'worthy of a cathedral.'
-This sound was the perfect match for the healing ministry, so they eventually teamed up with Conlee and Signa Bodishbaugh, directors of The Journey to Wholeness in Christ.
+Their style of soothing, reverential music was birthed through their years of writing music 'worthy of a cathedral.'
+This sound was the perfect match for healing ministry.
+In 1993 they teamed up with Conlee and Signa Bodishbaugh, directors of The Journey to Wholeness in Christ.
 These two couples ministered together in healing conferences for the next 25 years, leading many in the U.S. and Europe through a journey of personal healing.

 The Dearmans were also added to the list of rotating, regular worship leaders for The Billy Graham Training Center, in Asheville, North Carolina.
-They were paired with leaders such as Dr. Neil T Anderson, pastor Gordon McDonald and popular Christian author Ken Gire.
+They were paired with such well-known leaders such as Dr. Neil T. Anderson, pastor/author Gordon McDonald, Voddie Bacham and Christian author Ken Gire.

-Over the years Kirk and Deby have coached songwriters, led conferences for artists, presented "Come to the Quiet' events, nurtured the creative soul, and have encouraged many fellow creatives towards wholeness and productivity.
+Over the years Kirk and Deby have coached songwriters, led conferences for artists, presented "Come to the Quiet' events, nurtured the creative soul, and have encouraged many fellow creatives towards wholeness and purity.

-Kirk also continues to record his calming instrumental CDs, with twelve recordings to his credit.
+Kirk continues to record his calming instrumental CDs, with 15 recordings to his credit.

 Kirk and Deby are true "psalmists."
 They are known for their refreshing style of leading worship, with just a piano.
-Their music is often referred to as "ethereal," "heavenly," "reverential," and "healing and poetic."
+Their music is often referred to as "ethereal," "heavenly," "reverential," "healing," and "elegant."